 A sister needs help - please donate money if you can.
 Read her story here.
 If you can't donate, then keep CoolRed and her family in your prayers.
 Inshallah she'll make it home.

-- I miss my family a lot too.
+- I really miss Cairo.
+I honestly never thought I would, since living there was pretty stressful, but I can't stop thinking about it.
+I keep remembering little things like hearing the adhaan, going to Starbucks, eating Egyptian food, and being surrounded by Muslims.
+At this point I feel like moving back but at the same time I know that if I do, I'm going to wish I hadn't and I'm going to regret not giving Holland a chance.
+It's only been 2 months, and like my best friend told me, it takes at least a year to settle down somewhere.
+Inshallah once I start meeting people that are like me and once my MA classes start, things will get better.- I miss my family a lot too.
 It's weird coming home to a quiet empty apartment, and not having anyone to say hi to.
 I miss little things like going to Starbucks and doing gorcery shopping together; or just having someone to complain to about stuff.
 I also really miss my friends.
 We had so many good times, and I really hope we never lose touch.
 Finally, I miss my 2 cats, Sugar (white & fluffy) and Flatface (grey).

 - I thought that there was no way I'd be able to gain weight during Ramadan, since I'd be fasting for 16+ hours, but now that it's started I'm starting to change my mind.
 The problem is 1) your metabolism slows down a lot if you